tiloc/faiadashu/doc/sdc-capabilities.md

 The optional `http://hl7.org/fhir/StructureDefinition/display` extension will be set when the questionnaire has a title.

 #### Status
 Status can be set to any of the supported values.
-Setting the status to complete does currently not have impact on items affected by enableWhen (they should be discarded).
+Setting the status to `complete` discards items which are not enabled.

 #### Authored
 Will be set to the current time.